TCB13/LoFloccus/README.md

 This tool was designed to:
 1) Accept WebDAV connections from the Floccus;
-2) Restrict Floccus access to a single directory and read/write access limited to `*.xbel` bookmarks files;
+2) Restrict Floccus access to a single directory and read/write access limited to `*.xbel` and `*.html` bookmarks files;
 3) Generate a random port, username and password for each setup;
-4) Store your XBEL bookmarks location and other settings across sessions;
+4) Store your XBEL/HTML bookmarks location and other settings across sessions;
 5) Minimize to Windows tray / macOS top menu bar.

 Enjoy the best of Floccus and combine it with favourite sync tool!